 The Fibonacci Betting System Explained

-- Only bet on draws with an odd of 2.6 or greater
+- Only bet on draws with an odd of 2.6 or greater;

 Fibonacci indicates that after the first two starting numbers, the following number is formed by adding the previous two.
-So, for example, if you bet €10 on the first draw at an odd of 2.6 or greater, no matter if you win or not, the next bet should also be €10.
-Then increase it to €20, after that bet €30 on the next draw result and then keep going on with €50, €80 and keep it up until you decide it is enough for your available bankroll.
+So, if you bet £10 on the first draw (at an odd of 2.6 or greater), no matter if you win or not, the next bet should also be £10.
+Then increase it to £20, after that bet £30 on the next draw and then continue with £50, £80, … and keep it up until you decide it is enough for your available bankroll.

 Using the Fibonacci Betting System in Real Life

-Applying the sequence with the available data, we can see that, on average, we would get a win every four games.
-This means that the winning stake in this example would have been the fourth number in the Fibonacci sequence, number 3.
-The total of stakes placed up until that point amount to €7 (1st bet lost with a stake of €1, the second lost with the same €1 and the third stake of €2).
-So, to sum things up for each €7 that you bet on a draw, you would have gotten a return of €12.6 (the €3 winning stake multiplied with the average odds of 4.2).
-We can then prove that the win of €12.6 return a profit of €5.61 when you subtract the losing stakes.
-And if you take the €5.61 profit and apply it to all the 380 games, you get a potential profit of €1786.7 for the entire season.
-And all these leaving from the initial stake of only €1.
-If you were to start with a higher initial stake, the profits will exponentially grow as well.
+Applying the sequence with the available Premier League data, we would get a win on average every four games.
+This means that the winning stake in our example would have been the fourth number in the Fibonacci sequence, number 3.
+The total of stakes placed until that point amounts to £7 (£1 + £1 + £2 + £3).
+So, for each £7 that you bet on a draw, you would have a return of £12.60 (£3 winning stake multiplied by the average odds of 4.2).
+The profit is then calculated by subtracting the stakes lost from the return of the winning bet on the draw: £12.60 -/- £7 = £5.60.
+Applying this to all the 380 games, you get a potential profit of £1786.70.
+If you started with a higher initial stake, profits increase accordingly.